software-mansion/react-native-svg/README.md

   Code explanation:

-  * The cx attribute defines the x coordinate of the center of the ellipse
+  * The cx prop defines the x coordinate of the center of the ellipse
-  * The cy attribute defines the y coordinate of the center of the ellipse
+  * The cy prop defines the y coordinate of the center of the ellipse
-  * The rx attribute defines the horizontal radius
+  * The rx prop defines the horizontal radius
-  * The ry attribute defines the vertical radius
+  * The ry prop defines the vertical radius

 ##### Line